Medical Malpractice

 **6. Do I need expert witnesses for a medical malpractice case?**

 In most medical malpractice cases, expert witnesses are essential to establish the standard of care and prove negligence (there are exceptions that are so rare they're not even worth mentioning because they almost never apply).
-We can help identify and consult with medical experts who can help evaluate the possibility of making a viable claim and, if we agree to accept the case, provide testimony to support your claims.
+We can help identify and consult with medical experts who can help evaluate the possibility of making a viable claim and provide testimony to support your claims.

 **7. Can I still file a claim if I signed a consent form for treatment?**